Sweets from the Indian subcontinent: Gajar Pak or Gajrela

 Gajar Pak, also called Gajrela, is a seasonal pudding-like sweet made from carrots.
 It is popular in the North India.
 It is made by slowly cooking shredded carrots with ghee, concentrated and caramelized milk, mawa (khoya) and sugar; it is often served with a garnish of aromatic spices, almonds, cashews or pistachios.
 The recipes vary by region.
 Gajrela may be cooked without ghee and can include cottage cheese or other milk solids for a sophisticated mix of flavors.
 It is common in Indian and Pakistani restaurants and is a seasonal street and cafe food served during the post-monsoon season through to spring festive celebrations.

 Gulab jamun

 Gulab jamun is a sweet often served with meals and feasts.

 Gulab jamun is a common sweet found in the Indian subcontinent.
 It is made out of fried chenna (milk solids and cheese) balls soaked in sweet rose-water flavoured syrup.

 Jalebi and Imarti

 Jalebi and Imarti is made by deep-frying a fermented batter of wheat flour with yoghurt, in a circular (coil-like) shape and then soaking it in sugar syrup.
 Imarti is a variant of Jalebi, with a different flour mixture and has tighter coils.
 Typically Jalebi is brown or yellow, while Imarti is reddish in colour.
-The sweet is often enjoyed with milk, tea, yogurt or Lassi.
+The sweet is often eaten with milk, tea, yogurt or Lassi.
 In classical Sanskrit literature, jalebis have been referred to as kundalika or jalavallika.